linkerd/website/linkerd.io/content/2.16/reference/httproute.md

 version that contains features not yet stabilized in the upstream `gateway.networking.k8s.io` HTTPRoute resource, such as [timeouts](#httproutetimeouts).
-Both the Linkerd and Gateway API resource definitions may coexist within the same cluster, and both can be used to configure policies for use with Linkerd.
+Both the Linkerd and Gateway API resource definitions coexist within the same cluster, and both can be used to configure policies for use with Linkerd.

+If the Gateway API CRDs already exist in your cluster, then Linkerd must be installed with the `--set enableHttpRoutes=false` flag during the `linkerd install --crds` step or with the `enableHttpRoutes=false` Helm value when installing the `linkerd-crds` Helm chart.
+This avoid conflicts by instructing Linkerd to not install the Gateway API CRDs and instead rely on the Gateway CRDs which already exist.

 This documentation describes the `policy.linkerd.io` HTTPRoute resource.
 For a similar description of the upstream Gateway API HTTPRoute resource, refer to the